royans/ChromeOSDeviceStats/README.md

 *  Prerequisites
     - Google Apps Domain with ChromeOS management enabled
     - Devices should be enrolled into the domain
+    - The user running it needs to be a super admin
     - Google API Console
 	- Create a project
 	- Enable Admin SDK